 Discipline and Focus

 As well as social skills, music lessons can also teach your child both discipline and focus.
 While memorising guitar chords, sheet music, and even entire songs your child will strengthen their ability to focus and maintain self-discipline.

-This newly learned focus can then translate into daily life as well honing your child’s ability to complete chores and schoolwork efficiently.
+This newly learned focus can then translate into daily life as well as honing your child’s ability to complete chores and schoolwork efficiently.

 Along with focus and discipline, guitar lessons for kids can also develop patience.
 Learning a new instrument can also teach your child how to be patient.

-After all, it takes dedication and practise to learn an instrument, and that simply doesn’t happen overnight.
+After all, it takes dedication and practice to learn an instrument, and that simply doesn’t happen overnight.
 You can’t master a musical instrument without developing the patience to learn things one step at a time.

 Strengthens Confidence and Self-Esteem